June Hunt

-June Hunt (born Ruth June Hunt, December 31, 1944) is Founder and CSO (Chief Servant Officer) of Hope for the Heart, the nonprofit Christian ministry she founded in 1986.
+June Hunt (born Ruth June Hunt, December 31, 1944) is the founder and CSO (Chief Servant Officer) of Hope for the Heart, a US-based nonprofit Christian ministry which she founded in 1986.

-Hunt is the author of the Biblical Counseling Library, a 100-volume collection of topical, Biblical counseling manuals, that serves as the foundation for Hope for the Heart's international broadcasts, training, publishing, teaching and biblical counseling ministry.
-Hunt has two radio broadcasts—Hope in the Night, a live 2-hour call-in counseling program, and Hope for the Heart, a half-hour teaching program.
+Hunt is the author of the Biblical Counseling Library, a 100-volume collection of Biblical counseling manuals.
+They serve as the foundation for HftH's international broadcasts, training, publishing, teaching and biblical counseling ministry.
+Hunt has two radio broadcasts - Hope in the Night, a live 2-hour call-in counseling program, and Hope for the Heart, a half-hour teaching program.

 Early years

-Hunt was born as daughter of H. L. Hunt and Ruth Ray.
-She grew up in Dallas, where Hunt attended the Hockaday School.
-Hunt then graduated from Southern Methodist University in 1966 with a Bachelor of Music degree, and later earned a Master of Arts degree in Counseling from Criswell College.
+Hunt was born as daughter of oil tycoon H. L. Hunt and Ruth Ray.
+She was one of 14 children.
+She has spoken of her complicated family life and her mother’s example of being a devout Christian.

+She attended the Hockaday School in Dallas and became a committed Christian at age 15.
+She then graduated from Southern Methodist University in 1966 with a Bachelor of Music degree, and later earned a Master of Arts degree in Counseling from Criswell College.